kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 #### Independent Variables

-*The four key independent variables had (INSERT ANSWER HERE) correlations with one anohter, indicating that the four varialbes were not likely measuring the same thing.
+*The four key independent variables had (INSERT ANSWER HERE) correlations with one another, indicating that the four variables were not likely measuring the same thing.
 The correlation coefficient was X.XX.
 This means that they both had low correlation but both affected the likelihood of someone having an emergnecy fund or not - ALSO